 Music plays a central role in Mardi Gras.
 The dancers accompany the joyful parades to the sound of a live samba beat.
 The origin of this music goes back to the emigrants arriving in Rio at the end of the 19th century.
 The coffee industry boom and the abolition of slavery created great migration flows within Brazil.
 Many former slaves from the state of Bahia settled in Rio de Janeiro and took their dances, music and traditions with them—many showing a distinct influence from the African continent.
 Other colourful elements, such as floats and exotic clothes, were added to the Mardi Gras.

-Each neighborhood in Rio has its own favourite blocks (street bands), called “cordões”.
+Each neighborhood in Rio has its own favorite blocks (street bands), called “cordões”.
 The city has over 300 blocks and its number continues to grow every year.
-Each musical group presents its own musicians and samba dancers, their own songs and choreographies.
+Each musical group presents its own musicians and samba dancers, their own songs, and choreographies.
 In the Carnival period, they always parade and perform in a defined place in the city.
-The most famous (and largest) blocks in Rio are “Cordão da Bola Preta”, a traditional group that performs in the city centre, and the “Banda de Ipanema”, which parades in the Ipanema neighborhood.
+The most famous (and largest) blocks in Rio are “Cordão da Bola Preta”, a traditional group that performs in the city center, and the “Banda de Ipanema”, which parades in the Ipanema neighborhood.